 Do take note!
 Prospective Students cannot apply for residency in Denmark using the application page or the OD1 application form if they are a citizen of the United Kingdom (UK), as they are not EU citizens.
 Instead, they must use the BR1 application form and the Brexit application pages.

-Again, depending on the type of visa being applied for and the student’s nationality a checklist and the type of form to be filled out will be different.
+Again, depending on the type of Denmark student visa being applied for and the student’s nationality, a checklist and the type of form to be filled out will be different.

-The Danish Consulate General in New York is responsible for processing all student applications.
+The Danish Consulate General in New York is responsible for processing all student visa applications.

 There is a single application form for Study, Sports, and Cultural Visa for Indian students wishing to pursue higher education in Denmark.
 The following details are requested from the applicants: